usnistgov/oar-pdr-py/docs/manual/source/intro.rst

   Python implementation of the RMM service.
 * `oar-dist-service <https://github.com/usnistgov/oar-dist-service>`_
   -- a Java implementation of the Data Distribution service.
+* `oar-sdp <https://github.com/usnistgov/oar-sdp>`_ -- the front-end browser application
+  that presents the Science Data Portal, used for searching and browsing resources in the RMM.
 * `oar-pdr-angular <https://github.com/usnistgov/oar-pdr-angular>`_ --
   implementations of various PDR and MIDAS front-end applications, including the DAPTool for creating DAPs, the Landing Page Service that creates HTML presentations of DAPs